 Cours Saleya market in Nice is at the heart of the Old Town, just behind the Promenade des Anglais.
-Striped awnings cover its centre and shelter the products on offer in the daily market, which is always pulsating with life.
-Crowds of locals and tourists come here to do their shopping or sometimes just to look and snap photos of the colorful displays, and the scents of fresh produce and flowers as well as the friendly atmosphere put everyone in a good mood.
+Striped awnings cover its center and shelter the products on offer in the daily market, which is always pulsating with life.
+Crowds of locals and tourists come here to do their shopping or sometimes just to look and snap photos of the colorful displays, and the scents of fresh produce and flowers, as well as the friendly atmosphere, put everyone in a good mood.

 Cours Saleya hosts four different markets over the week.
-The most well known are the Marché aux Fleurs, (Flower Market) and the Marché aux fruits et legumes (Fruit and Vegetable Market), which are held 6 days a week.
-However, one day a week you won’t find neither flowers nor food in Cours Saleya.
+The most well-known is the Marché aux Fleurs, (Flower Market) and the Marché aux fruits et legumes (Fruit and Vegetable Market), which are held 6 days a week.
+However, one day a week you will find neither flowers nor food in Cours Saleya.
 It’s the day for the marché à la brocante, the antiques/flea market.

 Unlike the food and flower market where bargaining is a no-no, on flea market day bargaining is a must - particularly considering the fact that prices start rather high.